franko/gsl-shell/doc/source/graphics.rst

   - define a 'path' that describe the countour that we want to plot
   - add the 'path' that we have defined to a 'plot' object to show it

 In order to create a 'path' we can use the function :func:`path` which just creates an empty path.
-Then we add the the points by using the methods :func:`move_to` and :func:`line_to` methods.
-When you use :func:`move_to` a new curve is started at the given points and with :func:`line_to` you can draw your curve.
+Then we add the the points by using the methods :meth:`~Path.move_to` and :meth:`~Path.line_to` methods.
+When you use :meth:`~Path.move_to` a new curve is started at the given points and with :meth:`~Path.line_to` you can draw your curve.

 So to plot a triangle you can give the following instructions::